 Diagnosis of spinal cancer is based on medical history, presented symptoms, and the elimination of other possible sources of back, neck, or radiating pain.
 The presence of a growth is confirmed with image tests.
 A biopsy is often done to determine if the tumor is cancerous.

 Treatment depends on the size, location, and nature of the growth.
 The goal with treatment is to remove the cancerous growth and any affected tissues while retaining spinal functioning as much as possible.
 Radiation and chemotherapy are the two main non-surgical options often attempted prior to considering spine surgery.
+Santa Monica spine care experts can help patients with their chronic back pain.

 When surgery is necessary, microsurgery and other procedures involving minimally invasive spinal surgery techniques may be performed for smaller growths.
 Nerve roots are often tested to determine if the growth needs to be removed (if it’s non-cancerous).
 Radiation and chemotherapy are often performed again after removal to ensure there are no remaining cancer cells.